abccastro/Spotify-Tracks-and-Artists-2022/README.md

 # Spotify Artist and Tracks (2022)

-This application data is currently limited to first 1000 Spotify tracks created in 2022 and their corresponding artist.
+The application data is currently limited to first 1000 Spotify tracks created in 2022 and their corresponding artist.
 Data extracted from Spotify are stored in MongoDB Atlas.

 ## Installation